 “We literally have countries where people are starving, queuing for food, while their leaders are living lavish lifestyles abroad,” says Maíra Martini, a money-laundering expert with Transparency International who’s based in Berlin.
 Martini and Transparency International were not part of the investigative team that released the Pandora Papers.

 The financial data were obtained from 14 different legal firms.
 To safeguard its sources, the ICIJ isn’t revealing the precise source of the leaks.
-Bank statements and asset ownership records from the British Virgin Islands, Belize, Panama, South Dakota, Samoa, Seychelles, and other countries that aggressively cater to investors seeking secrecy are among the papers.
+Bank statements and asset ownership records from the British Virgin Islands, Belize, Panama, South Dakota, Samoa, Seychelles, and other countries that aggressively cater to investors seeking secrecy are among the finance papers.

 Kenyan President Uhuru Kenyatta and six members of his family are among the current heads of state named in the Pandora Papers.
 According to the documents, they own a $30 million network of offshore businesses and foundations in Panama and the British Virgin Islands.